me-box/core-arbiter/README.md

   - 200: active

-#### /update
+#### /cm/upsert-container-info

 ##### Description

 Method: POST

-Updates the record of containers and the extent of their corresponding permissions (default none) maintained by the arbiter.
+Upserts the record of containers and the extent of their corresponding permissions (default none) maintained by the arbiter.

 ##### Parameters

   - data: A JSON string with the following properties:
-    - name: Container name
+    - name: Container name (required every time)
-    - token: Container token
+    - key:  Container arbiter key
     - type: Container type (driver|store|app)
   - sig: a base 64 encoded signature, verified by hashing *data* using md5 and decrypting the result using the cm public key (provided as the environment variable `CM_PUB_KEY`).
+This parameter is not required in `DEBUG` mode.

 ##### Response